karinadqa/connect-four/README.md

 # controller.js
-Added user input to get color from the player's input
+Added user input to get color from the player's input If color is not black or red, throw alert message and reload the game

 # functions.js
 Added new function changePlayer2 to use config2